zchsh/paper-mini-gen/README.md

   - 2025-04-12 at 10:28 - took a bit of finagling, but have a manually copied in, hard-coded base64 dataUrl working!
 Still wanna get the `toy-copy-svg-with-embed.html` file set up so that it grabs the image source from the `#image-preview` `<img />` element's `src` property.
   - 2025-04-12 at 11:02 - got this working with image upload

+- [ ] Continue work on `demo-image-js` file
+  - In particular, finish implementing `get-fallback-threshold`
+  - Add image upload to this demo
+  - Immediately after an image is uploaded, start with new "fallback threshold"
+  - Set that "fallback threshold" in a number input.
+User can then adjust that input & re-render

 - [ ] Covert `cleanupTrace()` workflow so `<svg />` is a "render" step, not a pass-the-data step
   - Note that previous `ImageTracer` step seems to yield an SVG string... gonna leave that for now
   - Docs on `ImageTracer` for later: <https://github.com/jankovicsandras/imagetracerjs>